microsoft/mu/docs/DeveloperDocs/build_community_docs.md

     Today this process has been validated for use on Windows 10.
 This setup process is expected to roughly the same on other operating systems and none of the actual documentation source or tools should have any OS dependency.

-## Get the docs
+## Get the docs repository

-First, you need to clone the project mu docs repo.
+First, you need to clone the project mu docs repository.
 ``` cmd
 git clone https://github.com/Microsoft/mu.git
 ```